martinmurphy/hamradiointro/slides.md

   * Piece of Wire
   * Usually multiples of 1/4 wavelengths

 Note: transmitter changes the voltage on the wire, which causes an EM field to radiate from the antenna.
-Line of sight means that the waves can be blocked by buildings, mountains, curvature of the earth
+Line of sight means that the waves can be blocked by buildings, mountains, curvature of the earth, as a rule of thumb, the longer the wavelength the longer the antenna

 <!--v-->